-Daniel Farke was appointed Norwich City’s head coach on 25 May 2017 and led the Canaries into the Premier League in his second season in charge.
+Daniel Farke was appointed Norwich City’s head coach on 25 May 2017 and has led the Canaries into the Premier League on two occasions.

 Farke spent his playing career as a forward in Germany’s lower divisions.

 He hung up his boots at the age of 31, having already started studying economics with a view to having a career as a sporting director.

 He had no desire to be a manager at the time but took a coaching course to get an idea of the challenges his colleagues would face.

 Soon after, Farke was offered the chance to become the sporting director of his former club SV Lippstadt 08, provided he also took on the head coach’s responsibilities for the final matches of the season.

 He accepted the challenge, and the immediate results were so good that the dual role became a long-term one.